 The Equity in Hiring Process

-Search committee members should attend training in this process - contact Maria_Figueroa@uml.edu, Human Resources to sign up.
+All search committee members should attend training in this process.
+Please register at Workplace Learning and Development - Training Classes and Workshops.
+Scroll down to Search Committee Training and click a Register button.
 Your training is valid for two years.

-Search Committees should download the Recruitment Strategy Template (doc) as soon as they anticipate a position opening.
+Search Committees should download the Recruitment Plan and Process Steps (doc) as soon as they anticipate a position opening.
 This tool is used to develop and track how you implemented a recruitment strategy.
-Please upload your completed form for review by EOO and if appropriate, the Provost’s Office prior to the ending your search (see step 5).
+Please consult with your Search Adviser and if appropriate, the Provost’s Office prior to ending your search (see point 5).

 Making a habit of conducting good search processes that produce diverse candidates is the best way to enhance diversity.
 It also lowers the potential of complaints of discrimination.
 You cannot control who may file a complaint, but having a history of diverse placements and equitable searches support the University interests in this area and can counter a legal challenge to searches.
 Teaming together, we can make this happen!